 4 Class Licence — what is permitted?

-This Class Licence authorises any person to operate an amateur station if the amateur station is operated in accordance with all of the relevant conditions of this Class Licence.Part 3 Conditions
+(1) This Class Licence authorises a person mentioned in section 6 to operate an amateur station if the person operates the amateur station in accordance with the conditions of this Class Licence.

+(2) This Class Licence authorises any person to take a non-operating action in relation to an amateur station.

+Part 3 Conditions

 Division 1 Conditions applying to all stations operated under this Class Licence